Men & Motors: Switch to free-to-air

 Many years after the closure of ITV Digital, ITV (the company formed by the merger of Carlton Television and Granada) successfully bid for a slot on digital terrestrial (DTT) multiplex D. It was announced that Men & Motors would be launched on Freeview on 2 May 2005.
 To coincide with this launch, the channel was re-vamped, and its late night, risqué adult content was replaced by archive drama, comedy and documentaries.
 The channel also dropped its Videoguard encryption on Sky Digital on 1 July 2005, switching to free-to-air status.

 ITV's plans to launch a channel aimed at men (the target audience of Men & Motors) were considered by many to be the end for Men & Motors.
-It seemed logical that Men & Motors would simply "become" ITV4, with much of the channel's programming simply being shown under the ITV brand.
+It seemed logical that Men & Motors would simply "become" ITV4, with much of the channel's programming simply being shown under the ITV brand; in addition to inheriting its programming, it would also axe its popular softcore block.
 With capacity on the Freeview platform limited, and to avoid being in competition for the same genre of viewers, this seemed the inevitable conclusion.

 However, available to a much wider audience, Men & Motors enjoyed a (slightly unexpected) sharp increase in viewing figures.
 ITV were faced with the conundrum of replacing a channel with a well-known brand and enjoying a new popularity with a new, seemingly identical channel.
 ITV4 instead replaced the ITV News Channel on Freeview (between its broadcasting hours of 18:00 to 06:00), with Men & Motors still available on its own 24-hour slot.
 The News channel closed soon after, due to major competition from Sky News and BBC News 24 and heavy financial losses.
 It was replaced fully by ITV4 and the CITV Channel.

 Men & Motors closedown slide on Freeview.
 This briefly reappeared in 2008 during a breakdown on ITV4.

 After less than a year on Freeview, Men & Motors had now been replaced.
 At 06:00 BST on 12 April 2006, Men & Motors ceased transmissions on digital terrestrial television.
 This was to allow ITV to launch the "participation television" channel, ITV Play, which has since been closed down itself.
 With limited bandwidth on the platform, and a desire to keep the entire ITV "family" (i.e. all channels carrying the ITV brand) on the free platform, Men & Motors was only available on satellite and cable television at the time of its closure.

 A possible merger with ITV4 had been on the cards, but in September 2007 ITV confirmed that it planned to dispose of Men & Motors.